stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 Tenant-Operator is also able to leverage existing OpenShift groups or external groups synced from 3rd party identity management systems, for maintaining Tenant membership in your organization's current user management system.

-## Self-Service

-With Tenant-Operator, you can empower your users to safely provision namespaces for themselves and their teams (typically mapped to SSO groups).
-Team-owned namespaces and the resources inside of them count towards the team's quotas rather than the user's individual limits and are automatically shared with all team members according to the access rules you configure in tenant-operator.

-Also by leveraging Tenant-Operator's templating mechanism, namespaces can be provisioned and automatically pre-populated with any kind of resource or multiple resources such as network policies, docker pull secrets or even Helm charts etc

 ## HashiCorp Vault Multitenancy

 Tenant-Operator is not only providing strong Multi Tenancy for the OpenShift internals but also extends the tenants permission model to HashiCorp Vault where it can create Vault paths and greatly ease the overhead of managing RBAC in Vault.